 SENDACT.Complaints@kirklees.gov.uk

 The council work hard to include young people's & parents/carers ideas and views in a plan and give opportunities for changes to be made.
 When a new or Amended EHCP is produced, an opportunity is always provided to consider changes.
-The LA will send out a Draft EHCP (for new assessments) or a Proposed Amended (for existing EHCP's).
+The LA will send out a Draft EHCP (for new assessments) or a Amended Draft (for existing EHCP's).
 This is your opportunity to comment on what is in the plan and suggest changes.

 If once an EHCP is written (or finalised) and you or the young people when over 16 if they want to make that decision alone, don't agree, you can appeal about what it says in an EHCP.